tadpol/ucr/README.md

 Copy `ucr.zsh` into your PATH somewhere, renaming it to `ucr`.
 Also set it as executable if it is not already.

 You can also link or rename the script and it will only find the tasks with that name as the prefix.
-With the current release there are four tools available.
+With the current release there are five tools available.

 1. ucr
 2. jmq
+3. exo
-3. murdoc
+4. murdoc
-4. worldbuilder
+5. worldbuilder

 ### Dependencies